lindig/ps-label/README.md

 # PostScript Labels

-This is a single PostScript file to create and print labels for exhibitions or anything that can use labels that consits of two parts, like using two languages.
-Each label constists of one or two centered lines above and below a dividing line.
+This is a single PostScript [labels.ps] file to create and print labels for exhibitions or anything that can use labels that consists of two parts, like using two languages.
+Each label consists of one or two centered lines above and below a dividing line.

 ![label](./images/label.png)